 Paying inheritance tax could be avoided, so you can spoil your family with a cash gift without having to worry about tax eating it up.
 Just imagine that!

-When it comes to inheritance tax, the rules can be quite complicated, so to save your skin, seek the advice of an expert.3
+When it comes to inheritance tax, the rules can be quite complicated, so to save yourself from uncertainty, seek the advice of an expert.3

 6 Disadvantages to Equity Release